stsouko/CGRtools/README.rst

 CGRTools
 ========

-Project `forked <https://github.com/chython/chython>`_.
-Feature development has been discontinued.
-Only critical bug fixes can be added.
+Feature development in this repository has been discontinued.
+Further support and development of initial CGRTools is done by cimm-kzn group https://github.com/cimm-kzn/CGRtools.

 .. image:: https://zenodo.org/badge/14690494.svg
    :target: https://zenodo.org/badge/latestdoi/14690494